_

 Harvard professor and researcher Cass Sunstein, an advisor to former U.S. president Barack Obama, adds another aspect to keep in mind while developing projects.
 He calls it “sludge,” defining the concept as “a curse that prevents one from taking advantage of technological advancements, intentionally or not.”
 “It’s a barrier that prevents access,” he explains during the WCIT, before adding that it’s not just bureaucratic factors, but also has to do with psychological, economic and resource-based elements.

-Education is also important, as explained by Artavazd Minasyan, a physicist, mathematician, member of the Digitec organization and tech entrepreneur.
+Education is also important, as explained by Artavazd Minasyan, physicist, mathematician, tech entrepreneur, the co-founder of Krisp and 10 web companies, the board member of UATE.
 Minasyan presented Armath, a public-private initiative focused on introducing children between the ages of 10 and 18 to science, technology, engineering and mathematics through extracurricular activities.
 “50 percent of the program’s participants orient their careers towards these fields,” he says.

 The conference has already given birth to such projects like Cifora, a platform for emergency decision-making, and Titan, an application that connects 11,000 clients with the service providers they need.
 Fast Shift, which specializes in all areas of digital development, is another proposal that came to life here.
 Also, Krisp, which uses artificial intelligence to change accents into one that is more accessible to the listener.
 And Sada, a cloud business services provider.